 Suchat Pederson/The News Journal via USA TODAY NETWORK

-Over the past few years, the emergence of daily fantasy sports has led to a renaissance for conventional sports betting.
-The anti-gambling stigma that existed for decades is fading in American popular culture, opening the door for a massive, multibillion-dollar legal sports betting industry to emerge.
+Over the past four years, sports betting has emerged from the shadows and into the mainstream.
+The anti-gambling stigma that existed for decades faded quickly in American popular culture, opening the door for a massive, multibillion-dollar legal sports betting industry to emerge.

 Use the links below to jump to each section.